Creation (novel): Plot summary

 The story is related in the first person as recalled to his Greek great-nephew Democritus.
 Cyrus's recollection is said to be motivated in part by his desire to set the record straight following the publication by Herodotus of an account of the Greco-Persian wars.

 Major themes

 Vidal evokes a theme which Robert Graves had previously explored, a skepticism of the reported facts and interpretations of our understanding of history as reported by the winners of its battles.
 The story features a rather amusingly sarcastic treatment of the pretensions to glory of Classical Golden Age of Athens.
 In the parts of the book that comment on history, Vidal makes obvious use of the Histories of Herodotus.

-As noted in Vidal's own introduction, it can be considered a "crash course" in comparative religion, as during the story, the hero sits down with each of the religious/philosophical figures (apart from Socrates) and discusses their views.
+As noted in Vidal's own introduction, it can be considered a "crash course" in comparative religion, as during the story, the hero sits down with each of the religious/philosophical figures (apart from Socrates, who Spitama immensely dislikes) and discusses their views.

 Reception

+Paul Theroux, in a contemporary review for The New York Times, took issue with Vidal's omission of "anything like plain vulgar domesticity", opining that its preoccupation with "the sort of patrician name-dropping that mars so many historical epics" made the book a good novel rather than "a great one".

 Stan Persky, writing for Salon, referred to the book as a "very under-rated tale".